madgicaltechdom/playwrightdemo/README.md

 **Tip:** Always use Playwright’s debug tools and review your selectors when a test fails due to timeouts or element not found errors.

-**Q: How were many of these tests and best practices generated or refactored?**
-A: We used Playwright MCP (Microsoft CodePilot) for AI-assisted test generation, refactoring, and debugging, ensuring rapid and consistent adoption of best practices.
-You can use **Cursor**, **Windsurf**, or any compatible tool that supports MCP for similar workflows.

 ## Example Prompt: Generate Playwright Test Cases for Cart Feature (from HTML)

 When adding or updating the cart feature based on a new HTML component, use the following prompt to generate comprehensive Playwright test cases and Page Object Models: